 Colorado is home to some of the best hot springs in the United States.
 Although you can find many spectacular hot springs near Denver and Colorado Springs, the two largest cities in the state, many hot springs in Colorado are located in remote corners.

 Whether you want to take a quick drive to some of the best hot springs near Mile High City or take a skiing or hiking trip to the mountains and later explore some of the most spectacular hot springs in the state, this article got you covered.

 This guide breaks down the best hot springs in Colorado by area, so you can plan your trip.

 Best hot springs near Denver

 The capital of Colorado, Denver, is a popular starting point for many travelers.
-Home to the largest international airport in the state, Denver boasts a thriving food scene, many cultural and historical landmarks, world-class museums, and proximity to the great outdoors.
+Home to the largest international airport in the state (code: DEN), this city boasts a thriving food scene, many cultural and historical landmarks, world-class museums, and proximity to the great outdoors.

 If you plan to spend a couple of days in this city, make sure to visit some of the best hot springs near Denver that are less than one hour away.